SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 Verify the distribution of each condition in the standard deviation graph, the dispersion graph.
 {% endhighlight %}

-- #Step 5 : Basic Statistics

-{% highlight bash %}
+-----------------------

+* Open PIVOT and run DESeq2 after having cutting and importing columns for each conditions.

+* Go to file Tab.
+* Take the count file `gene_count_matrix.csv` generated previously.
+* Import this file into  Data input  and then Input file type.
+* Add Use Tab separator to Skip Rows.
+* Check if yours data are imported in the rigth window.

+* Go to Design tab.
+* Upload the designed table. `info.txt`
+* Verify that the header of the info file corresponds to the count file.

+* Go To sample
+* Select your sample and condition

-Go to Basic statistic
+* Go to Basic statistic
-If you want to keep the normalized, log10 count table, upload it.
+* If you want to keep the normalized, log10 count table, upload it.
-Verify the distribution of each condition in the standard deviation graph, the dispersion graph.
+* Verify the distribution of each condition in the standard deviation graph, the dispersion graph.
-{% endhighlight %}

-- #Step 6 : Differential Expression Analysis With EdgR

-DESeq2
-This module is a graphical interface for the DESeq2 package (https://bioconductor.org/packages/release/bioc/html/DESeq2.html).
-Because DESeq requires raw counts input, if the input file is a normalized counts table, this analysis will not be available.

-edgeR
-Similarly to DESeq, edgeR require raw count input.
-To keep the consistency between PIVOT and edgeR package, PIVOT will renormalize the raw count using the edgeR supported methods, including TMM, RLE(DESeq) and UpperQuantile.

-{% highlight bash %}
 * Go to Differential expression
-* Launch EdgeR, experimental design
+* Launch DESeq2, experimental design, and
-{% endhighlight %}

-- #Step 7: Clustering
-Hieararchical Clustering

-You can perform hierarchical clustering on various transformations of the expression matrix, as well as projection matrix of PCA, t-SNE, MDS or diffusion map.
-The latter requires you to have performed corresponding analysis first.
-For projections by PCA or diffusion map, you can further choose which sets of PC/DCs should be used as input for clustering.

-You can color the leaves of the dendrogram by multiple sample meta data (design categories).
-You can use different color sets for different categories by specifying the same number of color palettes in the “group color” input box.

-You can compare the clustering result to existing design categories using the confusion matrix.

-- #Step 9 :  Heatmap

-- Sample Correlation Heatmap
-- Feature Heatmap

-{% highlight bash %}
-* Go to Differential expression
-*
-{% endhighlight %}

-- #Step  10 : Dimension Reduction

-PCA
-To run PCA, simply choose the type of input data and whether the data should be scaled, then press Run.
-You can specify the coloring of points and the palette for coloring after you have run PCA.
-You can download the tables for explained variance, feature loading and data projection.
-The Scree plot shows how much variance is explained by each PC.

-T-SNE
-Note that unlike PCA, 1D, 2D and 3D T-SNE are results of 3 different t-SNE runs (parameter dims = 1, 2 or 3).

------------------------
+How many.....
+* How many genes are differentially expressed at early stage of infection (2 day) in complete genome?
+* How many genes are induced by the presence of nematode with logFC > 2?
+How many genes are repressed?
+* How many genes are induced at both early and late stages of infection?
+* How many genes are repressed gradually along infection?
+Have a look at heatmap representation for these genes?

-* Connect to [IRD Galaxy](http://bioinfo-inter.ird.fr:8080) and run DESeq2 after having cutting and importing columns for each conditions.
-Determine how many genes are found to be differentally expressed using a minimum pvalue <= 0.05?
+* Determine how many genes are found to be differentally expressed using a minimum pvalue <= 0.05?
 Using a minimum FDR-adjusted pvalue <= 0.05?

 -----------------------